Free Credit Score Check

 Credit Utilisation Ratio

-Your total outstanding balance is divided by your total credit limit to arrive at this percentage.
-To obtain a high score, you should ideally only use 30 to 40 percent of the credit you are eligible for.
-For example you have a credit limit of 1,00,000 and you have utilized your credit limit in full, even if you have been paying on time still your credit score may be low due to high credit utilization.
+Your total outstanding balance is divided by your credit limit to reach this percentage.
+You should ideally only use 30% to 40% of the credit limit to obtain a high score.
+For example, if you have a credit limit of ₹1,00,000 and have utilized your credit limit in full, even if you have been paying on time, your credit score may be low due to high credit utilization.

 Credit Mix